 |Laypeople 5||After seeing Coinbase IPO as a tech unicorn.|

 But the “Saver” side won the 2016 War, and so it became socially unacceptable to care about layer1 txn fee demand.
-After all, sending coins is “not what Bitcoin is about”.
+The winners insisted that spending coins is “not what Bitcoin is about”.

 B. Satoshi’s Stubborn Unification

-Unfortunately for me (and for the truth), the relation I published in the very first section (ie, that P —> SB —> the existential safety of Bitcoin) contradicts the view of the “Savers”.
-My relation says that we must care about the demand for layer1 BTC block space – ie, we must care about the people using BTC to make BL1Txns.
+Unfortunately for me (and for the truth), the relation I published in the very first section contradicts the preferred view of the “winning” side of the war.
+My relation says: P —> SB —> “the existential safety of Bitcoin”.
+It implies we must care about P, and therefore about the demand for layer1 BTC block space.
+We can’t only care about Savers, we must also care about the Spenders.

 Satoshi’s decision to use transaction fees to power the PoW system, has inextricably linked those two concepts.
 Spending BTC, is what makes Saving BTC possible; because it is layer1 spending that generates the transaction fees that keep the network alive (and immutable).